 The Company is prohibited from declaring a dividend or other distribution unless it has certified that it is in compliance in all material respects with certain regulatory obligations, including a requirement to ensure it has sufficient financial resources and facilities to enable it to carry on its business and a requirement to use all reasonable endeavours to maintain an investment grade credit rating.

 The Company has not presented its own profit and loss account as permitted by section 230 of the Companies Act 1985.
-The Company's profit after taxation, was £4,342m (2005: £267m).
+The Company's profit after taxation was £189m (2005: profit of £422m).